Last verified: 17 days ago

 What the Science Says

-Blackcurrant powder is a freeze-dried whole-fruit supplement made from blackcurrant berries, which are rich in anthocyanins and other bioactive compounds like sarmentosin.
-Early clinical trials suggest it may slow bone loss in perimenopausal women at 784 mg/day over 6 months, reduce exercise-related lactate buildup in trained athletes, and inhibit an enzyme (MAO-B) linked to improved alertness and reduced mental fatigue.
-These effects are promising but come from small pilot studies, so larger trials are needed before strong conclusions can be drawn.
+Blackcurrant powder is a freeze-dried whole-fruit supplement made from Ribes nigrum berries, rich in anthocyanins and a compound called sarmentosin.
+Small clinical trials suggest it may slow bone loss in perimenopausal women at 784 mg/day over six months, reduce blood lactate during exercise at 6 g/day, and inhibit an enzyme (MAO-B) linked to improved alertness and reduced mental fatigue.
+These are promising early findings, but all studies are small and more research is needed before strong conclusions can be drawn.

 What It Doesn't Do

-Not proven to boost antioxidant levels in your blood — the pig study found anthocyanins themselves may not be responsible for antioxidant effects.
+Not proven to boost antioxidant levels in blood — the pig study found anthocyanins themselves may not be responsible for any antioxidant effect.
 No evidence it builds muscle or burns fat.
-Anti-inflammatory effects shown only in lab cell cultures, not in humans.
-Don't expect dramatic performance gains from a short course.
+Don't expect dramatic athletic performance gains from a short course.
+The anti-inflammatory effects shown so far are from lab cell studies, not human trials.

 Evidence-Based Benefits